powturbo/TurboPFor-Integer-Compression/README.md

 - Instant access to compressed *frequency* and *position* data in inverted index with zero decompression
 - **New:** Inverted Index Demo + Benchmarks: Intersection of lists of sorted integers.
 - more than **1000 queries per second** on gov2 (25 millions documents) on a **SINGLE** core.
 - Decompress only the minimum necessary blocks (Ex.
-10-15% for 1MQT/AOL on GOV2).
+10-15%).

 # Benchmark:
 CPU: Sandy bridge i7-2600k at 4.2GHz, gcc 4.9, ubuntu 14.10, Single thread.